 What is OSI Model?

 OSI Model is a network model having seven different layers.
 This model was first introduced in 1974 by the ISO (International Organization of Standardization).
-This Model helps to transfer data over the network from one computer device to another.
-This Model is nothing but the standard adopted all over the globe.
+This model helps to transfer data over the network from one computer device to another.
+This model is nothing but the standard adopted all over the globe.

-Explain in brief: 7 layers of the OSI Model
+7 Layers of the OSI Model

 As you can see in the following diagram.